Danelectro Amp-in-case: Reception

 The Dano '63 Baritone was reviewed by several guitar magazines, and was well received.
 Guitar Player praised its clarity and tone and Guitarist magazine awarded it as a "Guitarist Choice."
 In the May 2008 issue of Guitarist magazine, both of the Dano '63 basses were favorably reviewed, with the long scale being chosen as a "Guitarist Choice."

 A bassist and a music journalist from Poland, Adam Pawlowski, noticed that the unmodified Dano '63 Baritone equipped with Ernie Ball 2837 strings' set is nothing else than the famous Danelectro's six-string bass tuned E-E, one octave below the guitar.
 That's because of its 29-5/8" scale.

 Notable players

 Famous musicians such as Mac Demarco, Beck, Cat Power, Daniel Rossen of Grizzly Bear, Jeremy Earl of Woods, Cody Blanchard (of Shannon and The Clams), and Dexter Romweber (of Flat Duo Jets and the Dex Romweber Duo), have made use of the Amp-in-case model live on stage, and Dave Grohl and Sammy Hagar both owned one as children.
+Jimi Hendrix owned a 1956 Silvertone Danelectro.
+It was a single-pickup U-1, single cutaway solid body with the distinictive “Coke bottle” headstock.
+Hendrix named it “Betty Jean" after a girlfriend, Betty Jean Morgan.
+This Silvertone would become his longest-serving guitar.
 Furthermore, the Amp-in-case 1448 was Michael McDonald's first serious guitar; he received it as a Christmas present from his grandmother in 1962.